I don’t mean to sound like I’m anti-social media. I’m not.

 No matter what your age is, I’m guessing many of us are in the same boat.

 How many of us have gone online to do something and before we know it twenty minutes have disappeared into the Internet Black Hole.
 We forget what we went there to do in the first place, have seen three weird flossing videos, two how-to blips on YouTube, and a partridge in a pear tree.

-So as we enter 2019, and as many of us ponder New Year’s Resolutions, here are six quick tips to liberate your life from social media.
+So here are six quick tips to liberate your life from social media.

 Again, I’m not saying social media is a perpetual Mr. Bad Guy in your life.
 But if you sense that your time and attention is often slipping through your fingers, or that your time online leaves a dark residue in your cranium, maybe these will help.

 Turn your notifications off